jonshiach/graphics-notes/_sources/_pages/01_intro_to_javascript.md

 }
 ```

-For more complicated cases where you want to use multiple conditions we can use a `if...else if...else` statment
+For more complicated cases where you want to use multiple conditions we can use a `if...else if...else` statement

 ```javascript
 if (condition1) {